 You can add fried sage as a garnish to lots of other fall dishes for a savory pop of flavor.
 Try adding fried sage to my Cranberry Pecan Low Carb Stuffing, Herbed Butter Roasted Turkey, as a garnish to an Epic Keto Charcuterie Board, or anywhere you want a bright piney, citrusy, aroma.

-How to make this roasted butternut squash and sausage soup recipe dairy free
+How to make this recipe dairy free

 - Omit the sour cream as a garnish, or replace with coconut cream